bonjour81/pv_router_aeromax/README.md

 Once it's done, you may use the script by going to http://<your_shelly_ip>/#/scripts, add a script.

-If you use "tempo" from EDF (french provider), you may use script_tempo.js to take more margin on 'red' days.
+If you use "tempo" from EDF (french provider), you may use script_tempo.js to take more margin on 'red' days  (tempo color need to be provided by MQTT)